 OSHA Professional Development

-The OSHA Professional Development Trainer Program is a partnership with CTUF Quest Center, American Federation of Teachers (AFT) Health Issues, and Chicago Public Schools to provide career and technical educators the skills, training resources, and OSHA General Industry trainer card to teach 10- and 30-hour General Industry classes and receive OSHA student completion cards.
+The OSHA Professional Development Trainer Program is a partnership with CTUF Quest Center and American Federation of Teachers (AFT) Health Issues to provide career and technical educators the skills, training resources, and OSHA General Industry and/or Construction trainer card to teach 10- and 30-hour General Industry/Construction classes and receive OSHA student completion cards.
 Participants will become authorized by meeting training and industry safety experience requirements provided during an intensive, in-person, summer professional development program instructed by the AFT Health and Safety Issues OSHA Outreach Instructor Trainers authorized by the DOL.

 OSHA Authorized Outreach Instructor Trainer: Brian Bisson, Assistant Director, AFT Health Issues, [email protected]